Lawsuit claims police shooting of veteran was unnecessary

 WETUMPKA, Ala.
 (AP) - The parents of a veteran shot and killed by a sheriff’s deputy in July have filed a civil lawsuit against the Elmore County sheriff.

-The lawsuit accuses the sheriff’s department of using excessive force in shooting Pears, who was holding a large knife but was 90 feet away and not threating anyone, according to his parents.
+The lawsuit accuses the sheriff’s department of using excessive force in shooting Pears, who was holding a large knife but was 90 feet away and not threatening anyone, according to his parents.

 Copyright 2021 The Associated Press.
 All rights reserved.